clj-easy/graal-docs/README.md

 ### Reflection

 Make sure you put `(set! *warn-on-reflection* true)` at the top of every namespace in your project to get rid of all reflection.
-There is a patch to make `clojure.stacktrace` work with GraalVM in [JIRA](https://clojure.atlassian.net/browse/CLJ-2502).
+There is a patch to make `clojure.stacktrace` work with GraalVM in [JIRA CLJ-2502](https://clojure.atlassian.net/browse/CLJ-2502), which is currently slated for release in Clojure 1.10.2.

 To let Graal config the reflector for an array of Java objects, e.g. `Statement[]` you need to provide a rule for `[Lfully.qualified.class` (e.g. `"[Ljava.sql.Statement"`).